dizmo/grace-dizmo-skeleton/README.md

 Skeletons
 ---------

 There are two skeletons for use in the grace dizmo plugin: _default_ and _joose_.
-Default provide only the bare minimum and jQuery to start your first dizmo.
-Joose provide the joose framework (http://www.joose.it).
+The _default_ skeleton provides only the bare minimum to start your first dizmo while _joose_ provides the joose framework (http://www.joose.it).

 Default
 -------

-The _default_ skeleton provide only the bare necessities.
+The _default_ skeleton provides only the bare necessities.
 This means no class framework and no helper classes for interaction with the dizmo space (one has to use the global _dizmo_, _viewer_, _bundle_ classes provided).
 This is intended for a _quick and dirty_ way to create dizmos on the fly without much depth.
 If you want to create a larger dizmo, taking the _joose_ skeleton is preferred.

 Joose
 -----